-- Raise room thermostat to call for heat Vent damper actuator will slowly open vent damper. - 2.
-When vent damper is fully open Pilot will light, then allow main burners to ignite.
+- 1. Raise room thermostat to call for heat Vent damper actuator will slowly open vent damper. - 2.
+When vent damper is fully open Main gas valve will open and main burners will ignite.
+(Spark-ignited pilot controls will first light pilot, then allow main burners to ignite.)